Restaurant in New York City, United States

 What should I wear to Van Leeuwen Ice Cream?

 Whatever you walked over in.
-Van Leeuwen is a casual street-level counter operation in Williamsburg — there is no dress expectation, no door policy, and no indoor dining room to dress for.
-Shorts, trainers, and a t-shirt are entirely appropriate.
+Van Leeuwen is a casual street-level counter operation in Williamsburg — there is no dress expectation, no door policy, no indoor dining room to dress for.
+Shorts, trainers, a t-shirt are entirely appropriate.

 Does Van Leeuwen Ice Cream handle dietary restrictions?